 - Driver’s licenses of the members.

-- Occasionally when registering a new LLC, the bank may require an Oklahoma Certificate of Good Standing to prove the LLC is active and in good standing with the state.
+- When registering a new LLC, the bank may occasionally require an Oklahoma Certificate of Good Standing to prove the LLC is active and in good standing with the state.

 Apply for Business Licenses and Permits

-- Business license: There isn’t a general state of Oklahoma business license, though some cities require businesses to obtain licensing before they can start.
+- Business license: The state of Oklahoma does not have a general business license, though some cities require licensing before starting.

-- Professional license: Certain services in Oklahoma, such as barbershops, accountants, salons, and others, must be licensed.
+- Professional license: Certain services in Oklahoma, such as barbershops, accountants, salons, and others, require licensing.

 File the Beneficial Owner Information Report